tenpy/tenpy/doc/intro/npc.rst

 implications for MPS simulations in tenpy

 - The :attr:`~tenpy.networks.mps.MPS.sites` of an MPS are no longer just given by the sites in the :attr:`~tenpy.models.lattice.Lattice.unit_cell`.
-If the MPS consists of multiple unit cells of the lattice, the new positions of the site need be considered, since they affect the charge values of the :math:`p_i` on the respective physical legs.
+If the MPS unit cell consists of multiple unit cells of the lattice, the new positions of the site need be considered, since they affect the charge values of the :math:`p_i` on the respective physical legs.
   We perform this shift in :meth:`~tenpy.models.lattice.Lattice.mps_sites`.

-- For sweeping algorithms using infinite MPS, the charges also need to adjusted when neighboring unit cells are inserted, e.g. when a two-site update on sites ``L - 1, L`` is performed, the (i)MPS tensor on site ``L`` is not the *same* as the one on site ``0``, but rather a shifted version.
+- For sweeping algorithms using infinite MPS, the charges also need to be adjusted when neighboring unit cells are inserted, e.g. when a two-site update on sites ``L - 1, L`` is performed, the (i)MPS tensor on site ``L`` is not the *same* as the one on site ``0``, but rather a shifted version.
   We account for this in :meth:`~tenpy.networks.mps.MPS.get_B`, :meth:`~tenpy.networks.mps.MPS.set_B`